najib-ean/najib-ean/README.md

 - 💼 Back End Engineer at [OneByOne Logistical](https://www.onebyone.io/)

-- 🌱 Currently deepening my proficiency in `Java` and `.NET` by exploring and understanding their built-in features, core libraries, and ecosystem capabilities to strengthen my overall software engineering foundation.
+- 🌱 Currently deepening my proficiency in Java and .NET, exploring their built-in features in greater depth.

 - 💬 Beep me on my [LinkedIn](https://www.linkedin.com/in/fuadnajibullah/) or by email: `najibullah89@gmail.com`